-- 7.48 Under this article, Horizon is entitled to occupy the land for as long as necessary to carry out the relevant maintenance works.
-Horizon must give the landowner and any occupier more than three months' notice and on completion of the maintenance works must remove all temporary works and restore the land to the satisfaction of the landowner. - 7.49 Article 36(1)(c) includes a right to enter onto any land within the Order Limits for the purpose of gaining access where this is reasonably required to maintain the authorised development.
+~~7.51~~^{7.49} Under this article, Horizon is entitled to occupy the land for as long as necessary to carry out the relevant maintenance works.
+Horizon must give the landowner and any occupier more than three months' notice and on completion of the maintenance works must remove all temporary works and restore the land to the satisfaction of the landowner.

+~~7.52~~7.50 Article 36(1)(c) includes a right to enter onto any land within the Order Limits for the purpose of gaining access where this is reasonably required to maintain the authorised development.
 For example, there may be land needed for select maintenance works that is only accessible through other land that would have not been needed for construction purposes.
-This supplemental provision clarifies that Horizon can secure appropriate access to those parts of the authorised development which need to be maintained, giving full effect to the maintenance powers granted under paragraph (1)(a). - 7.50 The notice period under article 36(3) has also been extended from 28 days to 3 months to align with the forthcoming NPA.
-(Further discussion on this point has been provided under article 35 above.) - 7.51 Article 36(4) has been included which provides an exception to the notification process in paragraph (3) so that Horizon is not required to serve notice where it has identified that the safety of the authorised development, the public and/or environment is at risk.
-This will enable Horizon to undertake maintenance works as quickly as possible in order to safeguard against such risks. - 7.52 Article 36(9) has been inserted to confirm that nothing in article 36 removes the need for a marine licence under Part 4 of the Marine and Coastal Access Act 2009.
-This is necessary because DCOs in Wales do not include a deemed marine licence and so Horizon needs to apply for these separately. - 7.53 Article 36 does not deal with extinguishment and compensation for private rights as these provisions are included in article 29 (private rights).
-This is also the approach taken in articles 25 (compulsory acquisition of land), 27 (compulsory acquisition of rights) and 35 (temporary use of land for carrying out authorised development).
+This supplemental provision clarifies that Horizon can secure appropriate access to those parts of the authorised development which need to be maintained, giving full effect to the maintenance powers granted under paragraph (1)(a).

+~~7.53~~7.51 The notice period under article 36(3) has also been extended from 28 days to 3 months to align with the forthcoming NPA.
+(Further discussion on this point has been provided under article 35 above.)

+~~7.54~~7.52 Article 36(4) has been included which provides an exception to the notification process in paragraph (3) so that Horizon is not required to serve notice where it has identified that the safety of the authorised development, the public and/or environment is at risk.
+This will enable Horizon to undertake maintenance works as quickly as possible in order to safeguard against such risks.

+~~7.55~~7.53 Article 36(9) has been inserted to confirm that nothing in article 36 removes the need for a marine licence under Part 4 of the Marine and Coastal Access Act 2009.
+This is necessary because DCOs in Wales do not include a deemed marine licence and so Horizon needs to apply for these separately.

+~~7.56~~7.54 Article 36 does not deal with extinguishment and compensation for private rights as these provisions are included in article 29.
+This is also the approach taken in articles 25, 27 and 35.
+It does; however, provide for compensation in respect of any loss or damage suffered by any person as a result of Horizon exercising its rights under this article (see paragraphs (7) and (8)).